Talent acquisition, my arse…

 It could have been particularly effective if they’d told the readers how the company encourage this personal and professional growth.
 Maybe even given an example of an employee where this actually happened?

 Or maybe I’ve got it wrong?
-Maybe there are huge swathes of Full Stack Developers out there who are unemployed and desperate for work?
+Maybe there are huge numbers of unemployed Full Stack Developers out there who are desperate for work?

 PS… Sorry for shouting.